EskateAgent/muster/muster/readme.md

 - audit log
 - email notifications
 - auto-slugging
+- ability for leagues to have more than 1 active charter (A/B teams, female/male/mixed teams)
 - g-ewwwwww-i (gui)
 - support for alternative consumption methods (json, rdf, xml)
 - 404